YAWP: Young Adult Writing Program | CAWP

 Who are the writing instructors?
 All writing instructors are trained Central Arizona Writing Project Teacher Consultants who have completed CAWP’s Invitational Summer Institute or training from the National Writing Project in teaching composition.
 All K-12 YAWP teachers are certified to teach in the state of Arizona.
 All YAWP teachers continually implement writing in their personal and professional lives.

-MENU OF ONLINE CAMP OFFERINGS SUMMER 2020
+MENU OF ONLINE CAMP OFFERINGS for SUMMER 2021

-Grades 6-8 Creative Writing (Sessions A and B): BOTH SESSIONS ARE FULL These camp sessions offers opportunities for students in rising grades 6-8 to spend each morning immersed in writing multiple creative genres such as poems, autobiographical sketches, short stories, plays, and memoirs.Students will also learn from a published young adult author.
+Grades 6-8 Rise Up and Write (Session B only): These camp sessions offer opportunities for students in rising grades 6-8 to spend each morning immersed in writing multiple creative genres such as poems, autobiographical sketches, short stories, plays, and memoirs.
+They will explore how to make a good horror story, how to create mystery, how to make us laugh, and how to create characters and worlds that resonate.Students will also learn from a published young adult author.
 This camp is geared toward students who like to write and want to participate.

 HIGH SCHOOL GRADES

-This two-week young adult literacy lab is for the political-minded and the action-oriented.
-Designed with a mission for democracy, the intent is to unite youth from a wide variety of perspectives to think critically about the world in the 21st century and to do something about it with words, digital story-telling, poetry, music or art.
-With lessons taught by incredible minds and intellectuals, young people are given the tools to turn their passions into an argument that can be experienced by others.
-Working in a creative workshop setting, we will tell our stories through personal essays, fiction, and poetry.
-We will polish our writing for an anthology.
+Grades 9-12 Project Citizen: The Superpower of Hope (Session A Only): This two-week young adult literacy lab is for students who dream big and strive for a brighter future.
+Designed with a mission for the action-oriented, the intent is to unite youth from a wide variety of perspectives to think critically about the world and their place in it.
+By expressing their voices, students will become windows and bridges; they will learn tools for effective craft and communication.
+With lessons taught by incredible minds and intellectuals, student writers will transform their passions into an argument that can be experienced by others.
+Working in a creative workshop setting, we will tell our stories through personal essays, fiction, poetry and digital/visual narratives.
+Students will leave the workshop with pieces of writing to submit to college applications, scholarships, literary magazines, or for their own personal collection.
+We will also polish our writing for an anthology.